Why Facebook Offline Conversions Is a Must post-iOS 14

 Additionally, setting up offline conversions along with other tracking tools like Google Analytics and the Facebook Conversions API allows advertisers to capture all of their cross-channel conversions and attribute them to the correct Facebook ads and ad sets.

-These various tracking tools give business owners and advertisers access to a broader range of data.
-That makes it an excellent solution for eCommerce businesses dealing with the privacy restrictions imposed by the iOS 14.5 update.
+These various tracking tools give business owners and advertisers access to a broader range of data—making it an excellent solution for eCommerce businesses struggling to merge the impact of the digital and real world together.

 How to set up offline conversions on Facebook